aaronrelph/aaronrelph.github.io/about.md

 I can be found occasionally tweeting or dribbling but usually not doing either of those.

 Mostly i like to travel.

+### Elsewhere

+You can find me...

+### This site

+Made ontop of Jekyyl.
+Hosted on Github pages.
+I wrote it.
+Font is merryweather.
+Thanks to this dude for this plugin https://joe8bit.com/article/jekyll-generate-body-class/